Why the "Dessert Reward" Usually Backfires

 Ready to break the "limited-time sale" mentality at your dinner table?
 Try these three evidence-based shifts to help your child find food neutrality.

-Serve It With the Meal: Place a small portion of dessert—like a single cookie or a piece of chocolate—directly on the plate alongside the chicken and veggies.
+Serve It With the Meal: Place a small portion of dessert—like a single cookie or a piece of chocolate—directly on the plate alongside the rest of the meal.
 When it loses its "after-dinner" status, it also loses its power as a bargaining chip.

 Neutralize Your Language: Avoid calling sweets "treats" or "prizes."
 Instead, use the same matter-of-fact tone you use for carrots or pasta.
 It is just "the cookie" or "the brownie."